Pipeline YAML Reference#

 the commands_file

-property is replaced before the job is started and a
+property is replaced before the job is started and the

 machine begins its execution.